antonelepfl/usecases/README.md

 * The deployment will on Firebase
 * If you want to change the user to deploy in another place, just replace the FIREBASE_TOKEN in Travis Environment Variables by yours (after firebase login)

-* The deployed page will appear in https://dev-usecases.firebaseapp.com/#/<usecase name in usecases.json>
+* The deployed page will appear in https://dev-usecases.firebaseapp.com/#/traceanalysis (example)

 ### If Single cell models change:
 This [jenkins plan](https://bbpcode.epfl.ch/ci/job/platform.lbologna_update_data/) is executed when there is a change in the repo.